zeyad-kay/school-system/Contributing.md

 ## Developing

-Make sure you update the credentials in the _/src/db/config/db.js_ with yours.
+Make sure you update the credentials in the _/src/db/config/db.js_ with yours in a _.env_ file.

 1. Install dependencies.